top of page

 Q: I don't have a chest freezer, What should I do?

 A: There are a couple of ways to handle this.
 Buy a smaller share and split it with friends to keep in your normal freezer is one way.
 They way we recommend though is to take the huge savings you will be making by purchasing directly from your rancher and get a chest freezer.
 You will be glad you did.
-We love our chest freezer and it is a daily habit to go in the garage in the morning, look around in the freezer and pull something out to put in the sink to thaw for dinner.
+We love our chest freezer and it is a daily habit to go in the garage in the morning, look around in the freezer and pull something out to thaw for dinner.
 Next to the share sizes is the ideal chest freezer size.
 One of our owners recently bought a 7 cubic foot GE chest freezer from the place that rhymes shome sepot.
 It has been working great.
 Here is consumer reports buying guide for freezers:

 Q: I want to buy your tasty beef.
 How does all this work?

 A: Yes, we understand.
 In the era of push button convenience, this process takes a few extra steps in the beginning before it becomes super simple.
 Click here to learn about how this all works.